trailofbits/pasta/README.md

 tries to achieve the following goals:

-  * Provide a baseline set of APIs that is relatively stable and does not require someone to actually depend directly on Clang or LLVM headers/libraries, thus enabling a substantially easier distribution model.
+  * Provide a baseline set of APIs that is relatively stable and does not require someone to actually depend directly on Clang headers/libraries, thus enabling a substantially easier distribution model.

-  * Provide a nearly 1:1 correspondence between a C++ API and a Python API.
-The Python API should not be a second class citizen.
-Instead, it should be natural to use, and if additional performance is needed, then a user should be able to fairly directly translate their Python into C++ code.
+  * Properly manage memory for all objects provided through the API.
+One should not have to worry about object lifetimes when using PASTA.

   * Provide additional information/access.
 Native Clang APIs do not provide detailed token information of any kind.
 One cannot ask for the tokens associated with an AST node, for example.
 PASTA attempts